canberkozcelik/f1-champions-assesment/README.md

 #### Development Guidelines

 1. **Code Style**
-   - Follow Kotlin style guide
+   - Follow the Kotlin style guide
    - Use ktlint for code formatting
    - Follow Material Design guidelines for UI

 2. **Testing**
    - Write unit tests for all business logic
    - Use MockK for mocking
-   - Maintain minimum 70% code coverage
+   - Maintain a minimum 70% code coverage
    - Test both success and error cases

 3. **Architecture**